 This is the ultimate guide and review of the new Coralife Biocube 32-gallon all in one aquarium.
-After reading this review, you will understand why I list this tank as my number one choice as Coralife really knocked it out of the park with this one.
+After reading this review, you will understand why I list this tank as my number one choice.
+Coralife did a great job with this tank.

 I recently wrote an article showing 9 best corals for the biocube 32.